Retiring in Jamaica: Don’t Make Any Plans Before Reading…

 Jamaica Permanent Residence Visa

-You can apply for a Jamaican Permanent Residence Visa if you meet these requirements:
+You can apply in the Immigration department for a Jamaican Permanent Residence Visa if you meet these requirements:

 - You can retire in Jamaica using the Permanent Residence Visa.
 You must have a retirement plan and show evidence that you have enough money to support yourself during your stay on the island.